Please share your memories of our friends, club members and loved ones that have left us.

 Katie very kindly left a sum of money to Pudsey Congs CC and a wrought iron gate has been erected and a plaque mounted along side which we intend to dedicate at short ceremony at 12 30 on Sunday December 3rd 2017.

 All are welcome.

 Sadly passed away on the 9th of June.
 A lifelong member of the Congs, much loved wife of Raymond and leaving behind 5 daughters and a son, 10 grandchildren and 3 great grandchildren.
 She will be greatly missed by all who knew her.

-> Her funeral will take place at Rawdon on Friday the 23rd at 11:40
+Her funeral took place at Rawdon on Friday the 23rd of June, 2017

-> It is with the utmost regret to report that our President passed away at 17:15 hours on February 18th, 2017.
+It is with the utmost regret to report that our President passed away at 17:15 hours on February 18th, 2017.

 His funeral was held on Wednesday 8th March at St Andrews Methodist Church, Robin Lane, Pudsey.

 Those who attended wore club & cricketing ties and bright coloured attire.

 Please see below as Club members and Friends share their thoughts about Steve: